ppardiwala/openshift-march-2024/Day1/README.md

   - rolling update
     - you can upgrade/downgrade your already alive application from one version to other without any downtime
     - rolling back to older version of an application is also possible
+- Examples
+  - Docker SWARM
+  - Kubernetes
+  - Red Hat OpenShift

+## What is Docker SWARM?
+- it is an Orchestration platfrom from Docker Inc organization
+- it is open-source
+- it is not production-grade
+- it is very light-weight setup, you could install this easily on a normal laptop/desktop
+- generally used for learning purpose, Dev/QA setup
+- never seen this in production